microsoft/online-experimentation-metric-collections/README.md

 ## Features

+Sample metric collections are organized into 2 directories:

-1. Pre-built GenAI metric collections for supported GenAI instrumentation providers under [genai](./genai/README.md).
+1. **[genai](./genai):** Pre-built GenAI metric collections for supported GenAI instrumentation providers.
 Contents include configuration for GenAI metrics such as token usage and response latency.

    Each collection also has a `summaryrules.json` file.
 When added to a repository with Online Experimentation enabled, this will be used to provision a corresponding [Log Analytics summary rule](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/summary-rules?tabs=api) for data extraction and transformation.
 This summary rule is customized to the insturmentation provider and is required for metric computation.
 Details are in each collection's `README.md` file.